ava-loan/avaloan/README.md

 * **SimpleAssetsExchange.sol** - an exchange contract that allows investing AVAX into other popular crypto-tokens.
 It's a simplified version that could be replaced by a full-fledged DEX or synthetic assets protocol.

-# Building
+# Building and running UI

-To build the application please install first all of the dependencies by running:
+1. To build the application please install first all of the dependencies by running:

-    npm install
+    yarn install

+2. Create a `.secret` file in the root of the project with a mnemonic phrase of your account.

-Make sure that all of the smart-contracts are compiled before trying to deploy the dApp:
+3. Make sure that all of the smart-contracts are compiled before trying to deploy the dApp:

-    npx hardhat compile
+    npx truffle compile

+4. Setup your local network (e.g. like [here](#forked-test-node)) and migrate contracts

+5. <a id="configure-chainid"></a>  Depending on your environment set a proper `chainId` in `src/config.js`.
+It must match the chain id returned by the network and be set up in your Metamask configuration of network as well.

-To deploy the front-end on your local machine please type in your command line:
+6. To deploy the front-end on your local machine please type in your command line:

-    npm run dev
+    yarn serve

+7. The application needs a Metamask plugin active and connected to a proper network.
+Remember to reset your account nonce if you restart or change your network.

+# Running forked test node <a id="forked-test-node"></a>

+1. Run a forked node

+    yarn forked-test-node

+2. Migrate contracts (in a separate terminal window)

+    npx truffle migrate --network local

+Your default chain id is 31337.
+[Set it up](#configure-chainid) in the UI application and your Metamask account.

 # Testing

-Smart contracts test could be executed by typing:
+1. Smart contracts test could be executed by typing:

     npx hardhat test